SmartPracticeschool/llSPS-INT-62-AI-Powered-News-Search-App-Level-1-/README.md

 3. The Watson Discovery Service is continually crawling the web to update its Discovery News collection.
 4. The Watson Discovery Service responds to Slack search requests.

+#Technologies Used:
+•	Node.js: An asynchronous event driven JavaScript runtime, designed to build scalable applications
+•	React: Javascript library for building User Interfaces
+•	Express: A popular and minimalistic web framework for creating API and Web server
+•	Slack: Slack is a cloud-based set of team collaboration tools and services with chat bot integration
+•	Botkit: Framework for creating and managing chat bots
+•	Watson Discovery: A cognitive search and content analytics engine for applications to identify patterns, trends, and actionable insights

 Project Presentation Link:https://drive.google.com/open?id=18Gh1b_thENi3hUAf-CnReQVL6rM2tfH2